Thuggonaut/42IC_Ring01_ft_printf/README.md

 3. `va_start()` takes two arguments:
     - The `va_list` variable that points to the variable-length argument list
     - The name of the last named parameter of the function.
-        - It is important for  `va_start()` to know the last named parameter, because it uses its memory location to determine the location of the firt variable argument:
+        - It is important for  `va_start()` to know the last named parameter, because it uses its memory location to determine the location of the first variable argument:
         ```
         #include <stdarg.h>
         #include <stdio.h>